American Ninja Warrior: 2020–present

 On January 22, 2020, the series was renewed for a twelfth season, which premiered on September 7, 2020.
 Qualifying cities originally included returns to Los Angeles and St. Louis with a new location, Washington, D.C., with the National Finals initially set to be held in Las Vegas.
 However, production of the season was postponed due to the COVID-19 pandemic, being interrupted in the middle of production on the show, a day before filming was set to begin.
 Instead, a reduced season, consisting of eight episodes only, returned to St. Louis and was fully filmed at The Dome at America's Center.
 ANW was the first NBC series to have completed a full season of episodes during the pandemic.
 The schedule for each episode changed multiple times, switching from one timeslot to another.
 For the first time, a Spanish-language version airs on Telemundo.

 150 athletes, which were 50 notable contestants and two teammates for each one, participated in the season.
 The season finals course consisted of 10 obstacles, with top 8 contestants moving for a face-to-face knockout stage on the Power Tower.
 Daniel Gil won over Austin Gray in the final playoff stage and earned a reduced $100,000 prize.

-Drew Dreschel, the winner of the previous season, was put under arrest with charges related to sexual misconduct on August 4, 2020, six days after filming of the season completed.
+Drew Drechsel, the winner of the previous season, was put under arrest with charges related to sexual misconduct on August 4, 2020, six days after filming of the season completed.
 NBC responded to his arrest by cutting ties with him and removing any mentions of him out of the season, including his appearance in special episodes.
 However, his two teammates were briefly shown.
-Per his teammates, Dreschel had not reached the Power Tower playoffs.
-At the moment of his arrest, his lawyer claimed Dreschel would plead "not guilty," but his case was terminated on June 1, 2023, when he signed a Waiver of An Indictment and entered an Application for Permission to Enter Plea of Guilty.
+Per his teammates, Drechsel had not reached the Power Tower playoffs.
+At the moment of his arrest, his lawyer claimed Drechsel would plead "not guilty," but his case was terminated on June 1, 2023, when he signed a Waiver of An Indictment and entered an Application for Permission to Enter Plea of Guilty.
 On June 19, 2023, he officially pled guilty to one count of receiving child pornography and one count of knowingly persuading, inducing, enticing and coercing a minor to travel interstate to engage in sexual activity.
-On June 26, 2024, Dreschel was sentenced to 121 months in federal prison, 15 years of supervised release (along with registering as a sex offender), and was ordered to pay $100,000 in restitution to his victim.
+On June 26, 2024, Drechsel was sentenced to 121 months in federal prison, 15 years of supervised release (along with registering as a sex offender), and was ordered to pay $100,000 in restitution to his victim.